-- Programs offered at affordable rates through sliding scales and free admission.
+- Programs offered at affordable rates through sliding scales and low-cost fees.

 - George Robert White Environmental Conservation Center, the first “green” municipal building in Boston, exhibits environmentally sustainable building design.

 - The Nature Nook, a natural play space, engages children of all ages in discovering the natural world through free play.